bachya/simplisafe-python/docs/websocket.rst

 Responding to Events
 --------------------

-Users respond to events by defining listeners (synchronous functions *or* coroutines).
+Users respond to events by defining callbacks (synchronous functions *or* coroutines).
 The following events exist:

 * ``connect``: occurs when the websocket connection is established
 * ``disconnect``: occurs when the websocket connection is terminated
 * ``event``: occurs when any data is transmitted from the SimpliSafe™ cloud

-Note that you can register as many listeners as you'd like.
+Note that you can register as many callbacks as you'd like.

 ``connect``
 ***********